 Cleveland, Ohio 44195

 Dr. Distelhorst has developed and executed several notable nursing programs throughout her career.
-These include a dementia management program, geriatric in-home services program and a cross-cultural exchange program between Malone University and University College Lillebaelt in Odense, Denmark.
+These include a dementia management program, geriatric in-home services program and a cross-cultural exchange program between Malone University in Canton, Ohio, and University College Lillebaelt in Odense, Denmark.
 Dr. Distelhorst has also collaborated with local community agencies for important population health initiatives at South Pointe Hospital, such as the Accountable Health Communities program and a medically tailored meal program for older adults being discharged from the hospital.
 In her role as a Clinical Nurse Specialist, she has mentored nurses in professional nursing practice and leadership through Shared Governance.